maeth2/Objection-Detection/README.txt

     Start Frontend Local Host -> http-server

 Note: Make sure to have node.js installed on your computer and set in PATH env

+To edit or install editional packages to the backend API:
+    Activate Virtual Enviorment -> ./venv/Scripts/activate